gayummy/Discord-Twitch-STATUS-GLITCH/README.md

 You must need your discord authorization token
 Here is a video showcasing how to obtain it : https://www.youtube.com/watch?v=tI1lzqzLQCs

-Once you've filled everything out in the JS.Txt File Change it to a .js file by changing the text file to a .js
+Once you've filled everything out in the JS.Txt File, Change it to a .js file by changing the text file to a .js

-Make a folder for the JS File you've just created
-Open up Node Command Prompt and make sure it's in the correct directory path as your folder
+Make a folder for the JS File you've just created, Open up Node Command Prompt and make sure it's in the correct directory path as your folder

-To do that, type cd FOLDERLINK to redirect to the folder directory path
+To do that, type cd FOLDERLINK to redirect to the folder directory path,
 Once you have it directed to the correct folder path with the JS file Type in npm install discord.js